GiulioRossetti/cdlib/docs/installing.rst

 ---------------------

 The only optional dependency that will remain unsatisfied following the previous procedures will be **graph-tool** (used to add SBM models).
-If you need it up and running, refer to the official `documentation <https://git.skewed.de/count0/graph-tool/wikis/installation-instructions>`_.
+If you need it up and running, refer to the official `documentation <https://git.skewed.de/count0/graph-tool/wikis/installation-instructions>`_  and install the conda-forge version of the package.

 ======================